Lars Nootbaar Player Props: Cardinals vs. Guardians

 Lars Nootbaar At The Plate

-- Nootbaar is batting .271 with six doubles, four home runs and 27 walks.
+- Nootbaar is hitting .285 with seven doubles, four home runs and 28 walks.

-- Among the qualifying hitters, he ranks 59th in batting average, while his on-base percentage ranks 17th and he is 107th in slugging.
+- Among qualified batters in MLB, he ranks 38th in batting average, 12th in on-base percentage, and 88th in slugging.

-- Nootbaar will look to extend his four-game hitting streak.
-He's batting .300 with one homer in his last outings.
+- Nootbaar is batting .450 with one homer during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.